• Skip to primary navigation

 Tis the season for platters of cookies and tins full of holiday treats, in the break room at work, on your kitchen counter… everywhere you look.
 When it’s all this handy and so in-your-face, it’s natural to want to eat it.

 Try snacking on a healthy fat, like almonds, or a piece of whole fruit (I’m loving kiwis right now) before you dive into the Christmas-tree shaped brownies.
-If you still want that treat afterward, go ahead — remembering to savor rather than scarf it down — but you’ll be far less likely to eat the whole plate full and you might even decide you don’t want it right then.
+If you still want that treat afterward, go ahead — remembering to savor rather than scarf it down — and know you’ll be far less likely to eat the whole plate full; you might even decide you don’t want it right then.

 4- Drink (lots of) water.